Chunyu-Lin-bjtu/autoware-wiki/Support-guidelines.md

 As with any open source project, Autoware is improved as much by its users as by its developers.

-# Discourse discussion board

-The [Autoware category](https://discourse.ros.org/c/autoware) on the ROS Discourse discussion board is available as a forum for general discussion of Autoware as well as for asking for help.
-It is quite likely that someone has had the same problem as you, so consider searching the category for similar questions before making a new post.
+# ROS Answers

+When you have a problem that you cannot solve yourself using the documentation, your next stop should be the [ROS Answers website](https://answers.ros.org/).
+This is an Question and Answer site for ROS and software using it, such as Autoware.

+When using ROS Answers, it is important to act as a responsible member of the ROS community.
+Follow the [ROS guidelines about support](http://wiki.ros.org/Support), especially the [section on etiquette](http://wiki.ros.org/Support#Etiquette).

+Most importantly, before asking your question **conduct a search for another question with the same problem**.
+It is possible that someone else has already found the answer, so conducting a search may get you a solution to your problem much faster than asking a question and waiting for someone to respond.

-If you don't find an answer to your problem, then make a post explaining what is wrong in as much detail as you can.
+If you don't find an answer to your problem by searching, then [ask a new question](https://answers.ros.org/questions/ask/?tags=autoware) explaining what is wrong in as much detail as you can.
+Please provide **as much as possible** of the following information.
+The more information you provide, the sooner you will get a useful response.

 - Post the complete output for error messages, starting from the command that you ran.
   If the output is long, use a service such as [GitHubGists](https://gist.github.com/) and link that from your post.